 - 1. In the Web UI, navigate to Tools > Upgrade/Backup. - 2.
-Determine your System software version in the System Configuration panel: Proceed to the next step if it is lower than the software version you plan on installing. - 3.
-Free up disk space, if needed: - Under Tools > Upgrade/Backup > Disk Status, check Percent Used: If the number is greater than 70%, free up disk space.

-(NOTE: If required, existing logs can be archived; for details see "Saving and Downloading Logs" on page 254.)

-To free up disk space:
+Determine your System software version in the System Configuration panel: Proceed to the next step if it is lower than the software version you plan on installing. - Free up disk space, if needed: Under Tools > Upgrade/Backup > Disk Status, check Percent Used: If the number is greater than 70%, free up disk space.
+(NOTE: If required, existing logs can be archived; for details see "Saving and Downloading Logs" on page 218.)
+To free up disk space: - a.

-- a.
 Delete old log files: Tools > Upgrade/Backup > Disk Status > Clear All Logs. - b.
 Delete old statistics files: [~] > Clear All Stats. - c.
 Delete previous Upgrade files: Tools > Upgrade/Backup > Actions > Update System > Delete Upgrade File(s).
-Note that Delete Upgrade File and Update System cannot be selected at the same time. - Download the latest upgrade software bundle from the Spectracom website onto your PC.
+Note that Delete Upgrade File and Update System cannot be selected at the same time. - 4.
+Download the upgrade software bundle from the Spectracom website onto your PC. - Perform the actual upgrade by navigating to TOOLS > Upgrade/Backup > Actions: Update System Software.
+Upload the upgrade software bundle previously downloaded onto your PC (updateXYZ.tar.gz).

-1The terms update and upgrade are both used throughout Spectracom technical literature, as software releases may include fixes and enhancements, as well as new features.
+&lt;sup>1The terms update and upgrade are both used throughout Spectracom technical literature, as software releases may include fixes and enhancements, as well as new features.